 LIQUID SCREED TECHNICAL DATA

 Liquid Screed is a cement based self-levelling flood coat for levelling floors and can be used for interior or exterior applications.
 Liquid Screed can receive light foot traffic 24 hours after application and can receive floor coverings after a curing period of 14 days.

-The compressive strength of liquid screed at 28 days exceeds most flood toppings and can be used for bonded, unbonded or floating applications.
+The compressive strength of liquid screed at 28 days exceeds most flood toppings and can be used in bonded, unbonded or floating applications.

 Liquid Screed is designed as a flood coat over concrete slabs, beam & block floors, in-situ concrete floors, precast concrete floors and engineered timber floors.

 Liquid screed is a pre-mixed, self-levelling, Pump applied, fibre reinforced screed, delivered to site in a ready-mix concrete truck and pumped into place using specialized Liquid Screed pumps at a rate of 20m3 p/h.

 Strength Grade 24 hrs - 5 MPa Test AS1012.2, AS1012.1 (Sect 6c), AS1012.8.1 (7.6), AS1012.3.5, AS1012.9, AS1012.12.1